Canning Chicken Broth | Chicken Stock

 Screw on the bands fingertip tight.

 Add the jars to the canning pot.
 Secure the lid.
-Turn on heat.
+Turn on the heat.
 Once the water boils, the pot will start to steam.
 Let it vent for a full ten minutes.

 After 10 minutes, add the weighted gauge or dial gauge.
 Finally, bring the pressure canner up to the specified pressure for your altitude.
 (See the recipe below for details.)